nilinswap/supertokens-root/docs/flow.md

 ## HOOK

-so we have seen createCode and ConsumeCode okayishly, next I need to look at
-- understand some of the nuances of the code.
+- understand some nuances of the code. (coding pattern, third party libraries etc)
+- imagine how I would write the same code. how I will end-up with same codebase.
+Find many ways of doing this.
+- Checkout more features and find them in code.
+Not to document or anything but just know how to navigate.
+Pick few features randomly.